cs107-anonymous-cats/cs107-FinalProject/README.md

 * Zach Brown
 * Taro Spirig

-Current Version: autodiff 0.1.1
+## Description

+This package implements the automatic differentiation.
+This is important for complex computational problems, including optimization.

+## Current Version

+**autodiff 0.1.1**

-# Broader Impact and Inclusivity
+## Broader Impact and Inclusivity

 #### Broader Impact
 One of the primary uses for a package like **autodiff** is to help with deep/machine learning modeling, especially when gradient-based